aelichung/portfolio-site/README.md

 # portfolio-site
-### I'm an interaction designer and this is my portfolio.
+### I'm an programmer/designer and this is my online portfolio.

 Currently hosted at [anne-elise.me](anne-elise.me)